Obsession (The Driver Era album): Production and music

+According to the band members, the creative process of the album is nonlinear, with some songs taking more time to develop than others.
+The brothers regard the process of finishing a song as vulnerable, depending on how personal the lyrics are.
+"You Keep Me Up at Night" was described by Abby Anderson of Melodic Magazine as a "mysterious, slow-burning track that pulls listeners into a twilight world where obsession feels like destiny".
 The song "Don't Walk Away" was described by Josh Sharpe, from the theater news website BroadwayWorld, as a groovy, upbeat song in which the band lean towards a confessional lyric style.
 Dom Vigil from Prelude Press described "Touch" as having a "dark, ambient bass that serves as a moody backdrop for Ross’ playful vocals".
-The single "Same Old Story" was described by Dom Vigil from Prelude Press as having a "bouncy, upbeat offering that gives an early glimpse into the earworms that fans can expect from the upcoming album".
+The critic also described the single "Same Old Story" as having a "bouncy, upbeat offering that gives an early glimpse into the earworms that fans can expect from the upcoming album".
 He further noticed that the song draws inspiration from 80s tones, with a "mixture of synths and a bright backing guitar".

+Ross Lynch described "The Weekend" as a good representation of what the album means, citing the "obsession of trying to make the most of the time and the fact that the weekend really signifies, culturally, this time of freedom".
+The singer explained that the lyrics talk about having no expectations in a relationship.
+Melodic Magazines Abby Anderson described "Nothing Left to Lose" as a "jazzier, electro-piano driven" song that serves as a return to the record's "midnight moodiness" from previous tracks.
 Josh Sharpe from BroadwayWorld highlighted "immensely danceable groove" from the song "Don't Take the Night", noting its 70s disco inspirations.
 He also wrote that the band displayed they "deft touch as producers" on the song "Can't Believe She Got Away", which features multiple layers of "subtle sounds that add up to create the crunchy, soulful groove".

 Writing for Dork, Sam Taylor described the seventh single, "I'd Rather Die", as a "minimalist jazz-influenced" song in which the vocals are layered and supported by piano and drums.
+Caitlyn Finkelstein of Square One noted the juxtaposition of the negative lyrics of "Everybody's Lover" compared to its classic pop sound.
+She also highlighted the difference in comparison with other tracks from the album, which feel more upbeat.
+The song "Better" is about trying to find the best version of one's self, with Ross Lynch explaining that "it's kind of about how a past circumstance makes you better" and that "pain is weakness leaving the body".